Vertical Gardening Benefits

 “Vertical gardening is an innovative, effortless, and highly productive growing system that uses bottom-up and top-down supports for a wide variety of plants in both small and large garden spaces.” – Derek Fell, author Vertical Gardening: Grow Up, Not Out for More Vegetables & Flowers in Much Less Space

-- Create a Garden Room: Some vertical structures like arbors, arches, pergolas and gazebos help create the ambience of an outdoor garden ‘room’ and can focus the eye on the mystery beyond.
-They can also give a sense of height and depth to an otherwise small space.
+Some vertical structures like arbors, arches, pergolas and gazebos help create the ambience of an outdoor garden ‘room’.
+A vertical garden structure helps to focus the eye on the mystery beyond.
+Overhead vertical garden structures also give a sense of height and depth to an otherwise small space.

-- Increase Accessibility: Plants are easier to reach by bringing them up off the ground.
+Plants are easier to reach by bringing them up off the ground.
 Gardening vertically makes fertilising, watering, pruning and harvesting much more convenient and saves your back.

-- Nurture Healthier Plants: Getting plants up and off the ground improves air circulation.
-This is a simple strategy for healthier plants and less pest & disease problems.
-It also minimises damage due to pets or wild animals digging up gardens on the ground.
+When you raise your plants up off the ground, this improves air circulation.
+This is a simple strategy for healthier plants and less pest or disease problems.
+You can also minimise plant damage due to pets or wild animals digging up gardens on the ground.

-- Grow More Plants: Expand the number and kind of plants you can grow in your garden.
-Some vegetables like pumpkins that grow on vines and take up a lot of personal space, can be trained to grow up and over a trellis in a very compact space.
+Expand the number and kind of plants you can grow in your garden.
+Some vegetables like pumpkins that grow on vines can take up a lot of personal space.
+However, you can train dwarf varieties to grow up and over a trellis in a very compact space.
 You can garden vertically with many climbers including cucumbers, tomatoes, passionfruit and melons.

-- Obtain a Higher Crop Yield: Obtain a more productive harvest of food crops by growing up and using particular techniques like espalier.
+You can enjoy a more productive harvest of food crops by growing up and using vertical gardening techniques like espalier.

-- Reduce the Impact of an Urban Environment: Soften hard or stark building and landscape surfaces by camouflaging with living green walls and other vertical design features.
+You can use vertical gardens to soften otherwise hard or stark building and landscape surfaces.
+Camouflage with living green walls and other vertical design features.